ipfabric/docs/docs/releases/known_issues/IP_Fabric/local_time_inconsistencies.md

-# Local time inconsistencies
+# Local Time Inconsistencies

 When setting a time for automatic snapshots and other recurring tasks, UTC time is used in IP Fabric.

-This was resolved in the 4.2.0 where timezone for recurring tasks (discovery, DB maintenance etc) was introduced.
+This was resolved in the **4.2.0** where timezone for recurring tasks (discovery, DB maintenance etc) was introduced.

 After this release, all recurring tasks will run in a timezone defined